Tampa Bay Buccaneers: 1976

 Long-time Tampa Tribune cartoonist and Ye Mystic Krewe of Gasparilla member Lamar Sparkman designed the first team logo.
 Faced with the challenge of designing a logo that did not closely resemble that of the other "pirates" in the league, the Raiders, Sparkman came up with a moustached pirate wearing a plumed slouch hat, with a large hoop earring in his left ear and clutching a dagger in his teeth.
 The pirate appeared to be winking.
 Sparkman decided to portray the character not as a "hairy-legged slob", but more of gallant, swashbuckling, and rakish, "classy" type.
 The eye wink was used rather than an eyepatch, since the Raiders' logo already depicted a patch over one eye.
 For a very brief time he was referred to as "Morgan", and coach John McKay called him "Errol Flynn".
 Local St. Petersburg Times sportswriter Hubert Mizell coined the somewhat belittling nickname "Bucco Bruce" in a February 1976 column, noting almost immediately the mascot's unintimidating and "cavalier" appearance.
 The nickname stuck, while the logo and the name "Bucco Bruce" became symbols and reminders of the club's ongoing futility.
 Sports writer and commentator Nick Bakay once said that Bucco Bruce was a pirate who "struck fear in the hearts of no one".

-In 1992, the Bucco Bruce logo was given a minor facelift, as part of an overall uniform refresh.
-It resulted in a crisper and larger version, and was used for five seasons.
+The original home uniforms featured orange jerseys with white numerals outlined in red, white trousers, and striped socks.
+These are the now-infamous "Creamsicle uniforms", so named from the perceived similarity of the uniform's appearance to the ice cream snack.
+Road white jerseys had orange numerals outlined in red.
+During their first season in 1976, however, the orange jerseys were only used for preseason games.
+The Buccaneers wore their white jerseys for all 14 regular season games.
+After the 1976 season, the team would not see striped socks again until they began wearing them as throwback uniforms starting in 2009.